 "Disturbance" means an alteration or change to the land.
 It includes any amount of clearing, grading, or construction activity.
-Disturbance does not include does not include gardening or maintenance of an existing grass lawn.
+Disturbance does not include gardening or maintenance of an existing grass lawn.

-"Director of Planning and Zoning" shall be read to include his/her designee.
+"Director of Planning and Zoning" shall be read to include his or her designee.